Salvelop07/Campuspace/README.md

 <a name="top"></a>
 # Campuspace

-Campuspace is a MERN stack project with TypeScript & Tailwind CSS.
-Admins manage timetables, teacher absences, & rooms.
-Students & teachers view timetables, vacant rooms, & teacher absences.
-Teachers can book rooms for classes.
-Efficient college resource management.
+Campuspace is a MERN stack project that utilizes TypeScript and Tailwind CSS. 📚✨ Admins can manage timetables, track teacher absences, and oversee room assignments, while students and teachers can view timetables, available rooms, and teacher absences. 🏫

 ## 🏅 Featured in